 In the evening, you can hear the music coming from various pubs and cafes in the area.
 We visited a couple of them I heard some of the best live music played and singing that has an impact far greater than any recorded music.
-There are quite a few Indian restaurants in Krakow though there are not many Indians around.
-We also visited an old café, which still maintains its old world charm.
+There are quite a few Indian restaurants in the city, though there are not many Indians around.
+We also visited an old café, which still maintains its old-world charm.
 And boasts of being the oldest cabaret in town, and it is a story for another day.
 In the middle of the square are a few fountains and a hand pump and people were actively using it.
-Horse drawn carriages took tourists for a joy ride around the square.
+Horse-drawn carriages took tourists for a joy ride around the square.

 I found the underground archaeological museum most fascinating place in Krakow old town.
-This many centuries old town square kept going down under the weight of new constructions.
+The many centuries-old town squares kept going down under the weight of new constructions.
 Eventually what was the ground floor has now become the basement.
 What they have done is converted this basement into a museum showcasing the history of the town.
-Especially the town square through various archaeological artifacts and audio video displays.
+Especially the town square through various archaeological artifacts and audio-video displays.
 Through the glass ceilings that are also the base for the fountains on the current day ground floor, you can actually see outside.
 And see the tall structures and people moving around in the square.
 I found this design incredible.

 It was like standing in the past and yet looking at the present.
 Of course, you admire the way they have conserved the whole basement as well.
 In fact, if you go to certain restaurants, you can see the operational basements.
 And the owners will tell you that it was actually the ground floor when the restaurant first came up.
-This was one of most interesting part of Krakow old town.
+This was one of the most interesting parts of the old town.

-Old towns are typical to most European cities, similar yet unique.
+Old towns are typical of most European cities, similar yet unique.

-Recommend you to read following Things to do in Krakow and Poland Tourist attractions.
+Recommend you to read the following Things to do in the city and other Poland Tourist attractions.